eugenio-valdano/starter-hugo-academic/content/authors/admin/_index.md

 Recently, I have been working on COVID-19, and HIV/AIDS.
 My next goal is to study the impact of climate change on epidemics.

-**This website is under construction.
-I'm in the process of uploading content, so come back in a few weeks for more!**

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->